 Frequently Asked Questions

+The ML PhD Handbook provides a detailed overview of the program and how it operates.
 Please see below for answers to our most commonly asked questions.
-If your question is not answered below please contact Kyla Hanson at email@example.com
+If your question is not answered below or in the handbook, please contact Kyla Hanson at firstname.lastname@example.org .

 Do you have to be on campus to enroll in the program?
 Can Distance Learning students enroll in the program?

 No. You must apply to the Ph.D. program through one of our home units

 Can any of the courses be done online?

 Currently, none of the courses for the ML Ph.D. are offered online.